 The system is owned by the team.
 Problems identified in a piece of code can be resolved by any member, not just its original author.

 These practices constitute our development culture, but we extend these by including a review process at the end of each development sprint also (2-day review, per 2-week sprint).
-If, in these reviews, we identify that a system requirement does not meet its criterium, a fix will be added to the backlog of the next sprint with highest priority.
+If, in these reviews, we identify that a system requirement does not meet its criterium, a fix will be added to the backlog of the next sprint with the highest priority.

 In the final sprint, time is dedicated to ensuring that all non-functional requirement qualia meet their predefined criteria.
 These requirements are discussed with the client initially and reiterated at the beginning of each sprint.
 This ensures that when it comes to the client performing their final quality audit, the product performs as expected.